nlasheras/aoc-2022/README.md

 ### Day 6

 Today the problem seemed pretty straightforward, but I ended up stumbling with a funny issue.
 Since I started using `u8` as my marker position, when running with the input it started failing, since Rust was wrapping around.
 I learned my lesson and will use `u64` from now on.

+### Day 7

+Things started getting interesting (it was a bit sad not having this problem yesterday when I had more time).
+I had a relatively clear idea of how to implement this from the beginning, but today it started with a bit of a fight against the *borrow checker*.
+I tested the `trees` crate but I ended up using `slab_tree` since it had a nicer API for what I needed.